 The most popular standard forms of construction contract are from FIDIC, the French-based International Federal of Consulting Engineers.
 Consultancy contracts tend to be bespoke forms.
 Abu Dhabi’s Procurement Law provides that where government departments are procuring construction and/or engineering services, standard forms issued by the government, based on FIDIC contracts, are to be used.

 There is no local standard suite of construction contracts that are used in Dubai.
-Generally, the Dubai construction market has used an amended FIDIC style of contracts however JCT and other forms of bespoke contracts are used, depending on the size and nature of the deal.
-It is important to note that in contracting with Local Government Departments in Dubai, Law No. 6 of 1997 concerning contracts of Government Departments in the Emirate of Dubai applies.
+Generally, the Dubai construction market has used an amended FIDIC style of contract however other forms of bespoke contracts are used, depending on the size and nature of the deal.
+It is important to note that in contracting with Local Government Departments in Dubai, Law No. 12 of 2020 concerning contracts of Government Departments in the Emirate of Dubai applies.
 Certain provisions about who can contract with the government departments, specific tendering requirements and performance bond stipulations are all provided for under the law.

 In the UK, the use of standard form building contracts goes back more than one hundred years.
 Initial collaboration between the Royal Institute of British Architects (RIBA) and the then federation of construction employers led to the first standard form building contract.
 These bodies subsequently formed the Joint Contracts Tribunal (JCT) which is now the main UK body that produces standard form contracts, guidance notes and other documentation for use in the construction industry.